samriddhi/flyworks.api/README.md

 * How to move request package and urlUtitlies to middleware.json
 * How to send specific data using pipe with error handling of status code
 * Setup of Compose as data source.
+* Avoid CDN for better page load performance. setup local libraries for angular and bootstrap

 TO READ :-